 How to Make an Instagram Story

-To create a Story, you can use the Instagram app, the Facebook Business Suite app, or Agorapulse’s desktop app.
+To create a Story, you can use the Instagram app, Facebook Business Suite, Creator Studio, or Agorapulse.

-Let’s look at the workflow and advantages of all three.
+Let’s look at the workflow and advantages of all three options.

 Publish a Story with the Instagram app

-If you want to publish a Story in the moment and you don’t mind using a mobile device, stick with the Instagram app.
+If you want to publish a Story in the moment, the Instagram app works just fine.

 - Open the Instagram app, click the plus icon in the upper right, and select Story.